For I Came Down From Heaven (John 6:38)

 (John 8:23) “And he said unto them, Ye are from beneath; I am from above: ye are of this world; I am not of this world.”

-In order to correctly ascertain the context of these isolated verses, which historically we have used as “proof” that Jesus is God, we must first review all of the passages of John chapters 6 & 8 as a whole.
+To correctly ascertain the context of these isolated verses, which historically we have used as “proof” that Jesus is God, we must first review all of the passages of John chapters 6 & 8 as a whole.

 In John 6, Jesus explained how the manna was a type of himself (figuratively).
 Jesus told his disciples that his flesh was the bread of life come down from heaven and if “eaten” they would never die (John 6:35-58) [of course they did die (physically) because they were all human].
 The manna was sent from God, in the sense that it was God who was responsible for creating it on the earth; it did not physically float down from the throne of God in Heaven.
 Thus Christ’s coming from Heaven is understood similarly; Christ (The Son of God) was created on earth, by God (his Holy Spirit) acting upon the womb of Mary (Luke 1:35).
 God is the source through which Jesus “came from heaven.”
-(Ref: Misinterpreted Scriptures, John 6:38 “came down from heaven”)
+(Ref: New Testament: Misinterpreted Scriptures, John 6:38 “came down from heaven”)

 Jesus said that the bread he gave his disciples at the Lord’s Supper was his body and the drink was his blood (Matthew 26:26-28).
 Yet, this was not literally true.